How to Apply

 General Education and Graduation Requirements

 Students can choose if they will receive either a Bachelor of Science (BS) or a Bachelor of Arts (BA) degree.
 This determines whether the student has a foreign language requirement to complete, as the BA has this requirement**.
-In addition to the courses in the Interdisciplinary Studies major, students must complete the General Education requirements, including Composition, First Year Seminar, Directions, and Connections courses.
+In addition to the courses in the Interdisciplinary Studies major, students must complete the General Education requirements, including Composition, Tackling a Wicked Problem, Directions, and Connections courses.
 Students must complete the university’s minimum credit (120) requirement in order to graduate.
 IDS Students graduate with either a BA or BS in Interdisciplinary Studies.

 **The foreign language requirement for all BA degrees calls for 0-6 credits: one year of one language (6 credits); or one 3000/4000 level world language course (3 credits); or being a native speaker of a language other than English (zero credit).
 American Sign Language I and II fulfill this requirement; however, American Sign Language does not satisfy the Global Awareness Connection.